 Elements Responsible to Speed Up your Learning Italian

 Now is the time to learn.
 It’s a significant one.
 In reality, if you have a full-time job and a family, your development will likely be slowed.
-Whereas, if you’re young or on a sabbatical, you’ll have plenty of time to complete your assignments and may spend your days socializing with classmates and exercising what you’ve learned.
+Whereas, if you’re young or on a sabbatical, you may have more time to complete your assignments and may spend your days socializing with classmates and exercising what you’ve learned.
 Which is beneficial.

-You have already learned a foreign language.
-It is unnecessary to be “fluent in languages,” or learning Italian is particularly difficult.
-However, as with many things, there is a higher learning curve if you have never done anything comparable before.
-Therefore, if you’ve already succeeded in learning another foreign language, learning Italian should be simple and quick.
+If you have already learned a foreign language before, learning Italian should not be particularly difficult.
+However, as with many things, there is a higher learning curve if you have never done anything comparable before, but we all have to start from somewhere, and Italian is a relatively easy one to start!

 What might hinder your progress?

-A native speaker of an Italian language that has nothing in common with Italian, a natural English speaker, or a native speaker of any Asian region language, will have a far more challenging task than a native Spanish or French speaker.
-That is unpleasant but accurate.
+A native speaker of a language that has nothing in common with Italian, say, a native speaker of any Asian region language, will have a far more challenging task than a native Spanish or French speaker.
+That is unpleasant but a reality.

 You are probably used to feeling competent at various things in your daily life, such as your work, driving a vehicle, and using a computer, and hence are not used to feeling like you know nothing at all.
 However, when learning a foreign language, you will encounter several mental taxing problems: you will practically have to start from scratch.
 You should be alright with it if you are a calm, happy-go-lucky type.
 If you’re a control freak who despises appearing foolish, this probably isn’t for you.

 There is no single correct method for learning a foreign language, but several incorrect methods exist.
 It’s easy to waste time and go nowhere fast while studying anything.
 With something as difficult as a foreign language, the likelihood of learning inefficiently is extremely significant unless you have extensive experience with other foreign languages.
-Choose a reputable institution to attend.
+Choose a reputable institution/method to minimize this mistake.

 This Is Why You Should Learn Italian ASAP

-- Speaking Italian will get you backstage at Sanremo [The annual music competition (February 10th to 14th)]
+- Speaking Italian will get you backstage at Sanremo [The annual music competition (held in February)]

 - Once you learn Italian, you can finally understand subtitled episodes of “Skam (The Norwegian teen drama)

-- You’ll be able to converse with a huge number of people
+- You’ll be able to converse with a huge number of people, and they will love you for trying!

 - Italian foods are fantastic.
-You’ll be able to enjoy excellent cuisine
+You’ll be able to pronounce, then enjoy excellent cuisine

-- You’ll have access to some stunningly beautiful cities
+- You’ll enjoy some stunningly beautiful cities even more

 - To engage with Italians wherever you go

-- Have access to hundreds of years’ worth of literature
+- Have access to hundreds of years’ worth of literature, not to mention Latin…it is so similar to Italian!

 - To travel further afield with greater ease